 When you go to buy speakers, you can review the technical specifications of each one.
 Those of good quality always bring them very clearly.
 The others do not.

-All this that we now know means that we can distrust all the products that are bought, simply because you already have a broader vision of how the word power is handled in the audio industry, and it will help you next time to make a better decision.
+All this that we now know means that we can distrust all the products that are bought, simply because we already have a broader vision of how the word power is handled in the audio industry, and it will help us next time to make a better decision.

 The finest equipment always marks their equipment with real watts (RMS) because they know that the consumer is more careful and knows better how to measure power.